fuzzylogicxx/fuzzylogic/posts/block-links-a-tricky-ui-problem.md

 I’ve been thinking about this challenge a lot recently and so it seems have a lot of other people.

+Here are some interesting articles on the subject:

 Adrian Roselli:
 [Block Links, Cards, Clickable Regions etc](https://adrianroselli.com/2020/02/block-links-cards-clickable-regions-etc.html)